 Can you actually make money using Glassnode?

-Is the free Community tier worth using?
+Is the free Standard tier worth using?

 Yes, for learning.
 It gives you basic charts and a feel for how on-chain data behaves.
 Spend a month there before paying anything.
 The update frequency is too low for live trading, but it is the right place to find out whether on-chain analysis suits how you think.